bodrick/awesome/TOPICS.md

 *   [files-community/Files](https://github.com/files-community/Files) - Building the best file manager for Windows
 *   [microsoft/fluentui](https://github.com/microsoft/fluentui) - Fluent UI web represents a collection of utilities, React components, and web components for building web applications.
 *   [neutrinojs/webpack-chain](https://github.com/neutrinojs/webpack-chain) - A chaining API to generate and simplify the modification of Webpack configurations.

+## mica

+*   [veler/DevToys](https://github.com/veler/DevToys) - A Swiss Army knife for developers.

+## winui

+*   [veler/DevToys](https://github.com/veler/DevToys) - A Swiss Army knife for developers.
+*   [HavenDV/H.NotifyIcon](https://github.com/HavenDV/H.NotifyIcon) - TrayIcon for WPF/WinUI/Uno/MAUI
+*   [mikeroyal/Windows-11-Guide](https://github.com/mikeroyal/Windows-11-Guide) - Windows 10/11 Guide.
+Including Windows Security tools, Encryption, Nextcloud, Graphics, Gaming, Virtualization, Windows Subsystem for Linux (WSL 2), Software Apps, and Resources.
+*   [jenius-apps/nightingale-rest-api-client](https://github.com/jenius-apps/nightingale-rest-api-client) - A modern, resource-efficient REST API client for Windows.
+(Issues-only repo)
+*   [microsoft/WindowsAppSDK](https://github.com/microsoft/WindowsAppSDK) - The Windows App SDK empowers all Windows desktop apps with modern Windows UI, APIs, and platform features, including back-compat support, shipped via NuGet.
+*   [Sergio0694/ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1, and dynamically generated HLSL compute and pixel shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀
+*   [files-community/Files](https://github.com/files-community/Files) - Building the best file manager for Windows
+*   [Kinnara/ModernWpf](https://github.com/Kinnara/ModernWpf) - Modern styles and controls for your WPF applications
+*   [MahApps/MahApps.Metro](https://github.com/MahApps/MahApps.Metro) - A framework that allows developers to cobble together a better UI for their own WPF applications with minimal effort.
+*   [CommunityToolkit/WindowsCommunityToolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit) - The Windows Community Toolkit is a collection of helpers, extensions, and custom controls.
+It simplifies and demonstrates common developer tasks building .NET apps with UWP and the Windows App SDK / WinUI 3 for Windows 10 and Windows 11.
+The toolkit is part of the .NET Foundation.
+*   [microsoft/microsoft-ui-xaml](https://github.com/microsoft/microsoft-ui-xaml) - Windows UI Library: the latest Windows 10 native controls and Fluent styles for your applications

 ## df